 For example, we are conducting proactive outreach to each patient prior to being seen to understand potential COVID-19 infection or exposure and to ensure continued safety for our clinicians and our patients.
 In addition, we have provided appropriate PPE to all Coram clinical personnel and are working to ensure we continue to have adequate supply of PPE on hand.

 If a Coram nurse makes a home visit, the nurse may need to wear PPE such as a mask, gown and gloves, before entering the home.
 This will help to prevent the spread of the virus, if it is present.

 Currently, all Coram pharmacies are operating at full capacity with no interruption in service.
 We do not see any disruptions to the supply chain, as a result of COVID-19, that will affect our ability to fill prescriptions.
 We are also filling medications for longer durations when possible and clinically appropriate.

-Our national delivery partners are also working to implement new policies for deliveries requiring signatures, including for shipped medications, which can help our patients adhere to recommended social distancing practices and avoid potential exposure to the virus.
+Our national delivery partners have implemented contactless policies for deliveries requiring signatures, including for shipped medications, which can help our patients adhere to recommended social distancing practices and avoid potential exposure to the virus.